nahom-zenebe/IntelliReview_Research-paper/README.md

-# IntelliReview_2025
+# IntelliReview_Research_Paper

 ## Description
-**IntelliReview** is a comprehensive research paper management system designed to help researchers, students, and academics efficiently organize, search, and interact with research papers.
+**IntelliReview_Research_Paper** is a comprehensive research paper management system designed to help researchers, students, and academics efficiently organize, search, and interact with research papers.
 The platform provides advanced search and filtering capabilities, offline access, paper sharing, and user-friendly tools for organizing and reviewing papers.
 With features like bookmarking, folder organization, IntelliReview simplifies the research process and enhances productivity.